 What opportunities will the community have to comment?

-The Tomaree National Park Plan of Management – Draft Amendment and the Draft Coastal Walk Strategy are on public exhibition until 16 September 2019.
-Anyone can review the draft plans and provide comments.
+The Tomaree National Park Plan of Management – Draft Amendment and the Draft Coastal Walk Strategy consultation period has now closed.

 When will the amended plan of management be finalised?